GerritCodeReview/plugins_its-jira/src/main/resources/Documentation/config.md

 Syntax of the status transition configuration file is the following:

     [action "<issue-status-action>"]
-    change=<change-action>
+    change=<state-change-type>
     verified=<verified-value>
     code-review=<code-review-value>

 `<issue-status-action>`
-:	Action to perform on Jira issue when all the condition in the stanza are met.
+:	Action to be performed on the Jira issue when all the condition in the stanza are met.

-`<change-action>`
+`<state-change-type>`
-:	Action performed on Gerrit change-id, possible values are:
+:	Gerrit state change type on which the action will be triggered.
-	`created, commented, merged, abandoned, restored`
+	Possible values are: `created`, `commented`, `merged`, `abandoned`, `restored`

 `<verified-value>`
-:	Verified flag added on Gerrit with values from -1 to +1
+:	Verified label added on the Gerrit change with a value from -1 to +1

 `<code-review-value>`
-:	Code-Review flag added on Gerrit with values from -2 to +2
+:	Code-Review label added on the Gerrit change with a value from -2 to +2

-Note: multiple conditions in the action stanza are optional but at least one must be present.
+Note: multiple conditions in the action stanza are possible but at least one must be present.

 Example: